fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/GitHub/step2.md

     --protected-settings "{\"fileUris\": [\"https://raw.githubusercontent.com/amestofortytwo/terraform-azurerm-selfhostedrunnervmss/main/scripts/script.sh\"],\"commandToExecute\": \"sh script.sh $ORG $PAT $USER $LABEL\"}"
 ```

 Scale up the VMSS to at least 1 instance.
 This can be done in the Azure Portal or with az-cli.
+Currently you would need to manually scale the number of instances of the VMSS to the number you want.

 ![](media/2023-09-15_13-53-43.png)